 This program is designed for all students desiring to provide emergency medical care with an ambulance service or other pre-hospital rescue service routinely providing emergency care.
 The program covers all techniques of emergency medical care presently considered within the responsibilities of the EMT, as well as operational aspects of the job which they will be expected to perform.
-Specific objectives of the course are 1) Teach students the overall role and responsibilities of the job, 2) Develop student skills in patient assessment and all emergency treatment procedures, and 3) Develop student skills in the use and care of all equipment required to accomplish the job.
+Specific objectives of the course are 1) Teach students the overall role and responsibilities of the EMT in performing both the emergency care and operational aspects of the job, 2) Develop student skills in patient assessment and all emergency treatment procedures, and 3) Develop student skills in the use and care of all equipment required to accomplish the job.